How Will Data Science Accelerate the Circular Economy?

 Use linear programming to create an optimal recipe for a cheap meal bar that meets specific nutritional requirements

-To introduce reverse flow processes for recycling, we have to completely redefine our supply chain network.
+To introduce reverse-flow processes for recycling, we need to completely redefine our supply chain network.

 Supply chain optimization can help us to make the best use of data analytics to find the optimal combination of factories, distribution and recycling centres that minimize cost impacts.